sitn/geoshop2/README.md

 ### Database

-Set up a database (user geoshop is assumed to be already created):
+User geoshop is assumed to be already created.
+Set up a database manually or with the provided script in `scripts/create_db.ps1` :

 ```sql
 CREATE DATABASE geoshop;